Concord, New Hampshire: Government

 Concord is governed via the council-manager system.
 The city council consists of a mayor and 14 councilors, ten of which are elected to two-year terms representing each of the city wards, while the other four are elected at-large to four-year terms.
 The mayor is elected directly every two years.
-The current mayor as of 2024 is Byron Champlin, who was elected on November 7, 2023, with more than 75% of the vote.
+The current mayor as of 2026 is Byron Champlin, who was elected on November 4, 2025, with 62.6% of the vote.

 According to the Concord city charter, the mayor chairs the council, however has very few formal powers over the day-to-day management of the city.
-The actual operations of the city are overseen by the city manager, currently Thomas J. Aspell Jr. The current police chief is Bradley S. Osgood.
+The actual operations of the city are overseen by the city manager, currently Thomas J. Aspell Jr. The current interim police chief is Barrett Moulton.

-In the New Hampshire Senate, Concord is in the 15th District, represented by Democrat Becky Whitley since December 2020.
-On the New Hampshire Executive Council, Concord is in the 2nd District, represented by Cinde Warmington, the sole Democrat on the council.
+In the New Hampshire Senate, Concord is in the 15th District, represented by Democrat Tara Reardon.
+On the New Hampshire Executive Council, Concord is in the 2nd District, represented by Karen Liot Hill, the sole Democrat on the council.
 In the United States House of Representatives, Concord is in New Hampshire's 2nd congressional district, represented by Democrat Maggie Goodlander.

 New Hampshire Department of Corrections operates the New Hampshire State Prison for Men and New Hampshire State Prison for Women in Concord.

 Across from the state capitol, the former Eagle Hotel on Main Street was a downtown landmark in Concord from its opening in 1827 until it closed in 1961.
 It was added in 1978 to the National Register of Historic Places.